crhx/floorkey/README.md

 Dungeon contains items that might help the player through their journey or it could potentially be the player's excruciating end.
 Pick up a pickaxe to break the boulder and more!
 Pick up water to give yourself a cooling salvation from the fire that burns off your skin!
 Or just watch the exit from the other side of the obstacle.

+Figure out what works and what doesn't through pain!
 Try to exit each level of dungeon with the fastest time and win the whole game!
 ## Installation